 Read the detailed study with exact scientific references

-Your Nose Angle is 146 degrees and the ideal value is 148 degrees.
-The smaller the angle, the better it is.
+Your Eye Internal Distance is 33 IPD units and the ideal value is 36 IPD units.
+The smaller the value, the better it is.
 You have a fair score for this feature but that doesnt really mean it adds a lot to your attractiveness.